nirajdevpandey/Emotion-Detection-from-Speech/README.md

 Given a voice detecting emotion it holds.
 Such as - Angry, Happy, Sad, Disgust, Neutral, Surprise &amp; Pleasant.
 Etc...

-Ensembles are created by @dhawal. @Manish Mishra helped me in many ways too.
+@dhawal & @Manish Mishra helped me in many ways.
 Heartily Thanks to both of them.

 ## File name & Download
 The speeches used for this project had some specific naming format that one need to put attention on.